-First Intake: August 2020
+First Intake: Closed

-The Rural Mentorship Program will provide dedicated mentorship tailored to support the individual business challenges of the participating rural, women entrepreneurs.
+The Rural Mentorship program will provide dedicated mentorship tailored to support the individual business challenges of the participating rural, women entrepreneurs.
 The suite of mentors will include regional business leaders and service providers selected for their specific expertise and experience.
 This program will break down the geographic barriers and develop a long-lasting mentorship and mastermind outreach series to support business growth.
 There will be two intakes per year delivered by Claire Bouvier, FEiST in partnership with Kingston Economic Development.

 Intake 1: Closed

-Intake 2: Fall 2020
+Intake 2: Closed

 Fast Track Exporting

-The Fast Track Exporting Program will provide dedicated business coaching with Peng-Sang Cau for women entrepreneurs who are seeking opportunities to scale their business through export opportunities.
+The Fast Track Exporting program will provide dedicated business coaching with Peng-Sang Cau for women entrepreneurs who are seeking opportunities to scale their business through export opportunities.
 The business consultation will be complimented with workshops and events hosted by Kingston Economic Development focused on export, accessing new markets and international growth.

 The LEAD (Leadership Excellence and Development) program will engage C-Suite Women executives, and women in senior leadership positions within the Kingston Region.
 The LEAD program is designed to encourage business growth and development through expertise and shared experience.
 The goal is to create a network of creative, professional women focused on improving opportunities for women in business through networking, new connections, educational workshops, but most importantly setting the agenda to raise the bar.
-This program will be facilitated by Wanda Williams, Judith Pineault and Kingston Economic Development.
+This program will be facilitated by Judith Pineault and Kingston Economic Development.

 Subscribe to our mailing list to receive latest updates: